 Plovdiv Bulgaria is a charming city that should definitely be on your must-visit list in Bulgaria.
+And the Plovdiv Free Walking tour is a must-do!

 In fact, it’s our favorite city in Bulgaria for exploring the fascinating history of Bulgaria’s various eras!